FreshROMs/android_kernel_samsung_exynos9610_mint/README.md

 - a50s # For Samsung Galaxy A50s
 ```

-More options are available on the script.
+More options are available on the script by executing `./build.sh --help|-h`.
 The script will download all it needs (including the toolchain) and builds a new kernel build for you.